 The Passive Location Ranging measurement sounding follows the same rules and procedures for the measurement sounding for TB Ranging described in subclause 11.22.6.4.3.3 (“TB Ranging Measurement Sounding Phase”), unless explicitly stated otherwise. (#1520, #1542, #1543, #1544, #1548, #1551, #1552, #1553, #1554, #1555, #1556, #1561, #1562, #1564, #1565, and #1574)

 The second phase of the Passive Location Ranging measurement sequence, after the Passive Location Ranging polling phase, is called the Passive Location Ranging measurement sounding phase.
-The Passive Location Ranging measurement sounding phase is composed by one or more Passive Location Sounding subvariant Ranging Trigger frame and HE Ranging NDP exchanges, a Ranging NDPA frame, and an HE Ranging NDP transmissions.
+The Passive Location Ranging measurement sounding phase is composed by one or more Passive Location Sounding subvariant Ranging Trigger frame and HE Ranging NDP exchanges, a Ranging NDPA frame, and an HE Ranging NDP transmission.
+See Figure 11-36s (Passive TB Ranging Polling, measurent sounding, and measurement reporting phases).

+Figure 11-36s—Passive TB Ranging Polling, measurent sounding, and measurement reporting phases. (#2212)

 In Passive Location Ranging, the Trigger frame that the RSTA send is of variant Ranging and subvariant Passive Location Sounding.
 The Trigger frame here only allocates uplink resources to a single STA.

-An RSTA shall transmit one or more Passive Location Subvariant Ranging Trigger frame of which is addressed to a single ISTA, the first one coming a SIFS time after the TB polling phase.
+An RSTA shall transmit one or more Passive Location Subvariant Ranging Trigger frame, each of which is addressed to a single ISTA, the first one coming a SIFS time after the TB polling phase.

 An ISTA addressed by the RSID in the Passive Location Subvariant Ranging Trigger frame shall transmit an HE Ranging NDP a SIFS time after the reception of the Passive Location Subvariant Ranging Trigger frame.